ckeditor/ckeditor5-dev/packages/typedoc-plugins/README.md

 For the example specified above, a name of the parsed module should be equal to `package/file`.

-Imports statement may be specified above the "@module" block code.
-In such a case, the default module parser from `typedoc` defines the module name based on a relative to a root path in the project.
+The `import` statements may be specified above the "@module" block code.
+In such a case, the default module parser from `typedoc` returns the module name based on a path relative to the project root.

 To enable the plugin, add the following path to available plugins: